postmanlabs/labs-docs/src/pages/docs/administration/scim-provisioning/scim-provisioning-overview.md

 ## Configuring SCIM with the SCIM API

 Visit Postman's [SCIM API docs](https://www.postman.com/postman/workspace/scim/documentation/6248949-de4a96e2-9ebf-426f-bc55-4c5f2de51ab2) for information on setting up SCIM for your Postman team using the SCIM 2.0 API.

-## Next steps

-Learn more about [defining roles](/docs/collaborating-in-postman/roles-and-permissions/) in your team and how to [create user groups](/docs/administration/managing-your-team/user-groups/).